 We encourage all members of the SRTC community to report all crimes and other emergencies in a timely manner.
-Training is provided to students during orientation for College 1500, and staff by Haven Training.
+Training is provided to students during orientation for College 1500, and to employees via email and during campus meetings.
 More information can be located at: